 Verify the client's claim of chronic illness as follows:

 - Receipt of disability benefits from SSI, SSA, Railroad Retirement, or AABD.

 - Receipt of government, or private temporary or permanent, disability benefits.

-- Enter code 2 in Item 73 on Form 552 or the correct AIS Screen.
+- Enter code 2 in Item 73.

 - Document the proof used to support the exemption in the case record.

 - Establish an exemption review date based on the information obtained and the client's condition.

 - When a person exempted due to a temporary illness becomes physically and mentally fit, change the client's Item 73 status code to 9, unless another exemption reason applies.